“In order for us to walk in someone else’s shoes, we first have to take off our own” - the importance of a holistic view on diversity

 About Maersk Tankers

-Maersk Tankers is a service company that provides commercial management solutions for shipowners in the tanker industry, operating one of the largest tanker fleets in the world.
-Our purpose is to pioneer shipping solutions for our partners and the planet.
+Maersk Tankers and affiliated companies operate one of the largest tanker fleets in the world through direct ownership and commercial management solutions for shipowners.
+Our purpose is to pioneer shipping solutions for our customers, partners, and the planet.
 Founded in 1928, we have a century of expertise in management of tankers, which we use to develop and deploy solutions that help shipowners boost the economic and environmental performance of their vessels.
-Maersk Tankers employs approximately 300 employees in Denmark, Singapore, India and the U.S. and is headquartered in Copenhagen, Denmark.
+Maersk Tankers employs approximately 300 people and is headquartered in Copenhagen, Denmark.
+Maersk Tankers is owned by A.P.
+Moller Holding.
+Additional information is available at www.maersktankers.com.